 Most households have a box of art supplies hidden in a closet somewhere.
 Rather than leave these supplies to gather dust, you should give them to your children.
 Encourage your kids to use their creativity to turn paper, glue, glitter, paint, and more into a masterpiece.
 If they’re low on inspiration, then given them a project, like drawing their favorite cartoon character or superhero.

 Take A Field Trip

 Spending the entire summer indoors isn’t healthy for young minds.
 This is why you should take a field trip.
 There are many educational places that you could visit, from museums to animal parks.
 You could even pick up theatre tickets for the entire family.
 Make these experiences more enriching for your little ones by setting tasks to do while they’re there, like a scavenger hunt.

 Learning can happen anywhere, even your own backyard.
 By planting and harvesting a vegetable garden, you will boost your kids’ science and math skills.
 This also provides an opportunity for you to teach them about nutrition and healthy eating.
 You can pick the seeds together and look up how the plants should be cared for.
 Then, when the time comes, you can cook a family meal.

 Anyone who says that they don’t like reading simply hasn’t found the right book yet.
 Not only is reading a relaxing and enjoyable hobby but it is also an important life skill.
 If you haven’t many books in the house, then take your little ones to the local library.
-There, they will have access to hundreds, as well as comic books and magazines.
-Audiobooks can also be a very valuable learning tool.
+There, they will have access many sources of literature, including comic books and magazines.
+Bookstores are also a great place to shop.